nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

 - open a chrome window for zet video notes and launch tab from there - workflow
   - can put in new workspace, but i like to do work in terminal so put terminal in workspace next to it
+  - notes together with video and side research spawned from ideas watching it
 - this is a functioning graph database written in like 350 lines of bash and awk
 - can tag the cards by adding files: find files by name to list
 - i can find information with links and add info to anything from anywhere